fChristenson/splitting-the-monolith/readme.md

 - What will we do with shared code between the services?
 - Should we have different repos or create a mono repo?
 - Should we stick with the same stack?

+#### 3. How should the split look?

+How to structure the split is the hardest part.
+We need a split that will help our teams move faster.
+This is easier said than done.

+If we do this right the developers will be able to work faster.
+If we do it wrong work will slow down.